Glin228/MLP-STH/README.md

 ## Installing
 Game binaries will soon be available.
 ### Windows
 First go to python.org website and download the latest version of python.
 Clone this repository.
-Then install pygame.
+Then install pygame-ce.
 To do this open cmd.exe and run:
 ```
 > python.exe -m ensurepip
 > pip install pygame-ce